Get all the latest data for Oslo

 Do I need a specific visa to buy property in Oslo right now?

-No, you do not need a specific visa or residence permit to buy property in Oslo in February 2026, and yes, buying on a tourist stay is allowed since property purchase and immigration status are two completely separate systems in Norway.
+You do not need a specific visa to buy residential property in Oslo in June 2026, and buying during a tourist or visa-free stay is legally possible if the purchase can be completed properly.

 Does buying property help me get residency and citizenship in Oslo in 2026?